Assessments & Referrals

 We know how important it is to find helpful resources when your child is struggling in school.
 We want to help.

-The Dyslexia Resource Center offers informal diagnostic assessments of foundational skills that are often associated with dyslexia.
+The Dyslexia Resource Center offers informal baseline assessments of foundational skills that are often associated with dyslexia.

 Assessments usually take 60-75 minutes.
 It is recommended that siblings be left at home to minimize distractions to the student and the assessor.

-The cost of an informal diagnostic assessment is $150.
+The cost of an informal baseline assessment is $150.
 This includes a written report with recommendations and resources that is generally sent to parents within two weeks of the appointment.

 Scholarships are available.
 (Click Here to apply.)

-Informal Diagnostic Assessment is required for a student to be enrolled or placed on a Wait List for services at the Dyslexia Resource Center.
+The informal baseline assessment is required for a student to be enrolled or placed on a wait list for services at the Dyslexia Resource Center.